lamcnguyen89/React_Native_CodePush_Example/ToDoCodePush/Readme.md

 10. Make sure to open the .xcworkspace file NOT the .xcodeproj file.
 Otherwise the project will not be able to load the pod file dependencies and building the project will fail.

+11. For me to deploy, I use the command:

+    appcenter codepush release-react -a malneyugnfl/todocodepush -d Production